GolovchenkoA/AWS-Certified-Developer-Exam-DVA-C02/README.md

 • Used in front of virtual appliances such as firewalls, IDS/IPS, and deep packet inspection systems.
 • Operates at Layer 3 – listens for all packets on all ports
-• Forwards traffic to the TG specified in the listener rules
+• Forwards traffic to the Target Group (TG) specified in the listener rules
 • Exchanges traffic with appliances using the GENEVE protocol on port 6081

 Gateway Load Balancer use cases: